night-slayer18/ugit/docs/faq.md

 **Implemented Features:**
 - Repository initialization and management
 - File staging and commits with full metadata
-- Complete branching and merging system
+- Complete branching and merging system, including conflict resolution
 - Stash management (save, pop, apply, list, drop)
-- Remote repositories (clone, fetch, pull, push)
+- Remote repositories (clone, fetch, pull, push for local protocols)
 - Comprehensive diff and history viewing
+- `.ugitignore` support for ignoring files
 - Configuration system
 - Beautiful web interface for repository browsing

 **Key Differences:**
 - Uses `.ugit` directory instead of `.git`
-- Simplified object storage format
+- Simplified object storage format (JSON and zlib compression)
+- Remote operations currently limited to local file system protocols
-- No sub-modules or advanced Git features
+- No sub-modules or other advanced Git features
 - Educational focus with clear, readable code

 ### Is ugit compatible with Git?

-No, ugit uses its own storage format (`.ugit` directory) and is not compatible with Git repositories.
+No, ugit uses its own storage format (`.ugit` directory) and is not directly compatible with Git repositories.
 However, ugit provides similar functionality and workflow patterns, making it easy to transition between the two systems.

 ### Can I use ugit for real projects?

 ugit is suitable for:
 - ✅ Small to medium projects
 - ✅ Learning version control concepts
-- ✅ Team collaboration with remote repositories
+- ✅ Team collaboration with remote repositories on a shared file system
 - ✅ Personal and educational projects
 - ✅ Projects requiring web-based repository browsing
 - ⚠️ Large codebases (limited performance optimization)